zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This episode is all about building things.
 We begin  with Hugo saying to Shawna, “Wow, when you said you did some woodworking on the  weekends, I thought you meant refinishing furniture.”
 “Wow” is an expre ssion of surprise.
 Hugo is surprised when he sees what Shawna is doing.

 Shawna is doing some “woodworking.”
-“Woodworking” i s making things out of wood, the material.
+“Woodworking” is making things out of wood, the material.
 “Wood,” of course, comes from t rees.
 You cut the tree down in order to get the wood that you use to build thin gs with.
 Shawna is interested in woodworking, and she does it on the weekends – on S aturdays and Sundays.

 Hugo thought that Shawna had been “refinishing furn iture.”
 “To refinish” furniture is just to make the surface or outside of the furni ture look more beautiful – to do something to the wood in order to make it look bett er.
 This is very different than actually building something, of course.
 What Shawna  has been doing is building things, not just changing their appearance on the o utside.